piorpiedev/BackupUSB/README.md

 Usage: backup [help | config | decrypt]

   * backup help
-     - Showes you this message
+     - Shows you this message

   * backup config
      - Lets you edit the program configuration